The Optimum Diet for Animals

 which allow food to 'linger' for 24 hours or more, thus allowing

 more time for parasites to get into their bloodstreams.
-Some people

-add Fulvic acids to their
+Some people add Fulvic acid minerals to their

 pet's raw food diet.
 According to research, Fulvic neutralizes